Mculover666/Hexo-Blog-Source/themes/hexo-theme-matery/README.md

 ### Search

-The theme uses the Hexo plugin[hexo-generator-search](https://github.com/wzpan/hexo-generator-search) to search the content,and the Installation commands are as follows:
+The theme uses the Hexo plugin [hexo-generator-search](https://github.com/wzpan/hexo-generator-search) to search the content,and the Installation commands are as follows:

 ```bash
 npm install hexo-generator-search --save